ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/lightmass-lightmapping/Swarm Overview.md

 Many elements of how Swarm operates can be modified.
 The Settings tab in Swarm Agent allows you to change settings.
 Configuration information is stored in SwarmAgent.Options.xml and SwarmCoordinator.exe.config.
 Here are some of the most interesting elements, in order of importance.

-- **CoordinatorRemotingHost**: must match the Swarm Coordinator Computer name from Control Panel-&gt;System
+- **CoordinatorRemotingHost**: must match the Swarm Coordinator Computer name from Control Panel->System

 - **CacheFolder**: where Swarm caches job information.
 At install time, we set this to the equivalent of %temp%/SwarmCache